 Sunglasses, hats/caps (except on designated hat/cap day) or hoods are not to be worn during school hours.
-Students should remove hats upon entry of McClusky Public School buildings.
 Students refusing to remove hats, caps, beanies, etc. will have item confiscated.
 Students may pick up their item at the main office at the end of the day.
 Students are encouraged to wear appropriate clothing for the season.